ChristinaLanaski/JupyterHub/README.md

 <h6 style="font-weight: normal">The terraform for a basic AKS Service is already made in the "JuypterHub" folder.
 This is a very basic deployment of AKS and deploys just what is needed.
 More info on what you can add to this deployment can be viewed [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kubernetes_cluster) in the Terraform Registry.

-The code deploys a resource group, an AKS cluster and an Azure Container Registry with a service principal.
+The code deploys a resource group and an AKS cluster.
 The AKS cluster is what will be used to make configurations and host the site.
 (If you wish to start from scratch, the JupyterHub documentation above takes you through a walkthrough on how to deploy an AKS cluster through the portal using CLI)

 Run through the following steps to deploy the code:<h1>

 </h6>
 ```bash
 1. Open a bash terminal